niclaslindberg/webx-ioc/README.md

     $ioc->register(ClassAB::class);

     $allA = $ioc->getAll(InterfaceA::class);
-    // Returns an array of all instances of InterfaceA ([objectA,objectAB]).
+    // [objectA,objectAB] - array of all instances of InterfaceA.

     $allB = $ioc->getAll(InterfaceB::class);
-    // Returns an array of all instances of InterfaceB ([objectAB]).
+    // [objectAB] - array of all instances of InterfaceB.

 ```